Persistence B-Spline Grids: Stable Vector Representation of Persistence Diagrams Based on Data Fitting: Introduction

 \section{Introduction}

-In the advent of the big-data era, one of the significant tasks is to infer the topological structures of data at different scales.
-Today, {\it persistent homology} \cite{edelsbrunner2002topological, zomorodian2005computing} provides us a robust tool to capture topological features of data, such as holes based on the homology theory.
-These multidimensional homological features are represented as a {\it persistence diagram} (PD) or a {\it barcode} \cite{ghrist2008barcodes}.
-Moreover, persistent homology has been applied successfully to deal with various practical problems in different scientific and engineering fields, such as biochemistry \cite{xia2015multidimensional, xia2018multiscale} and information science \cite{de2007coverage, rieck2018clique}.
-Meanwhile, the machine learning (ML) community has shown growing interest in combining traditional ML methods and the current techniques of computational topology \cite{chazal2015subsampling, chen2016clustering, khrulkov2018geometry}.
-In the applications of ML, the distance metrics (the {\it $p$-Wasserstein distance} and the {\it bottleneck distance}) of two PDs proposed by Cohen-Steiner et al. \cite{cohen2007stability} make it possible to compute the distance matrix in the tasks of clustering and classification.
-Because it usually costs a lot of time to compute the distance mentioned above, questions arises to find an efficient approach to compute the distance, and \cite{kerber2017geometry} proposed an alternative.
-On the other hand, to apply the topological summary, i.e., PD, to ML problems, it is supposed to extend the representation of topological features into the form of vectors which have the property of stability with respect to the distance of PDs.
-A representation of vector has advantages of being easy to compute the distance and being available for more ML tools than the form of distance matrix.
-For instance, a vectorizing representation of PD is welcomed by support vector machine (SVM), a commonly used ML tool requiring vectors as input.
-Overall, it provides a clear motivation to represent PDs by stable vectors.
+Inferring the topological structures of data at different scales is one major task in the advent of the big-data era. \textit{Persistent homology} \citep{edelsbrunner2002topological, zomorodian2005computing} provides a robust tool to capture topological features in data.
+These homological features in a dimension are summarized in a {\it persistence diagram} (PD) or a {\it barcode} \citep{ghrist2008barcodes}.
+Persistent homology has also been applied successfully to deal with various practical problems in different scientific and engineering fields, such as biochemistry \citep{xia2015multidimensional, xia2018multiscale} and information science \citep{de2007coverage, rieck2018clique}.

+The machine learning (ML) community has shown a growing interest in combining traditional ML methods and the current techniques of computational topology \citep{chazal2015subsampling, chen2016clustering, khrulkov2018geometry}.
+In ML applications, classification tasks require comparing the similarity between two PDs.
+Therefore, the distance metrics of PDs, \textit{i.e.,} the Wasserstein distance and the bottleneck distance \citep{cohen2007stability}, play an important role.
+Although some efficient algorithms \citep{kerber2017geometry} were proposed to compute the distance metrics, it is limited to applying ML methods and statistics on the analysis of PDs.
+One of the alternatives is to extend the representation of topological features into the form of vectors that have the property of stability with respect to the distance of PDs.
+A vector representation has the advantages of easy distance computation and being available for more ML tools than distance matrix form.
+For instance, a vectorizing representation of PD is available to support vector machine (SVM), a commonly used ML tool that requires vectors as input.
+This context, therefore, provides a clear motivation to represent PDs by stable vectors.